-All provisions of the Standards of Accreditation are effective as of July 1, 2016 with the exception of those areas that may be subsequently revised or added.
-Please consult the previous version of the Standards of Accreditation dated July 1, 2014 as well as any Accreditation Alert dated after July 1, 2014 but before July 1, 2016 for earlier requirements.
-See the July 1, 2016 Accreditation Alert for all revisions effective July 1, 2016.
+All provisions of the Standards of Accreditation are effective as of July 1, 2017 with the exception of those areas that may be subsequently revised or added.
+Revisions made to the Standards of Accreditation on or after July 1, 2015 are annotated.
+Please consult the previous versions of the Standards of Accreditation for earlier requirements.
+See the July 1, 2017 Accreditation Alert for all revisions effective July 1, 2017.